1941 Auckland Rugby League season: Round 7

+Wirepa Jackson, the City forward with the ball is being tackled by White the Ponsonby hooker.
+Looming in support for Ponsonby is Walter Findlater.

-In the match between North Shore and Papakura played at the Ellerslie Domain, Clarrie Peterson of North Shore scored 5 tries while playing in the forwards.
+At Carlaw Park the Richmond side was photographed in their unusual all white jerseys and shorts.
+They played in them for the season after their traditional blue and maroon uniforms had not been made and delivered in time for the season.
+In the match between North Shore and Papakura played at the Ellerslie Domain, Clarrie Peterson of North Shore, a former Hawkes Bay rugby representative scored 5 tries while playing in the loose forwards.
 It was suggested in the New Zealand Herald match report that this may have been a record for a forward in senior matches.
-It was mentioned in the same newspaper that Joe Murray, who had joined Manukau at the start of the season had been a Hawke's Bay rugby player prior to coming to Auckland.
-In the Manukau v Newton match, Barnard was on debut for Newton.
-He had previously been a South Island representative.
-Alan Watkins was also now playing with Newton after previously having played for Richmond and Mount Albert.
 During Ponsonby's 8–8 draw with City they brought up their 5,000 point in the senior grade competition becoming the second team to do this after City had done it earlier in the season.
+Owen Hughes who had played at fullback for City for some years played well in the unfamiliar position of hooker in the absence of W Mataira.

 Round 8

+Clarrie Peterson leading the chase for North Shore with Jock Rutherford and Horace Hunt following.
+The Newton player being grabbed is Edgar Tredea who was playing at full back.
+In the background is Bruce Graham (North Shore), and Alan Watkins the Newton halfback.

-James Brassey was on debut for City and scored a try.
+James Brassey played his first competition game for City after debuting for them in 1939 and scored a try.
 He had played in the preliminary games at the start of the season.
-He was a very good athlete, particularly running.
-He had also been part of the Auckland Grammar 1st XV before leaving school 2 years prior.
+He was a very good athlete, particularly running and was also part of the Auckland Grammar 1st XV before leaving school 2 years prior.

 Round 9

 North Shore Albions after winning the Rukutai Shield by leading after the first round was completed.

-Joe Cootes had returned again from Wellington and was back playing for Manukau.
-W Shilton was forced to play halfback for Manukau with the unavailability of Osborne.
-Verdun Scott was unavailable for North Shore as he had gone into camp at Trentham.
-Arthur McInnarney was also away at camp as well and unable to play.
-Des McLeod was sent off for Marist in their match with Papakura.
-He failed to attend the disciplinary meeting mid week and was stood down until he attended to explain the referees charge.
-Taripo was on debut for Marist in the same match and it was said that he was “a recent arrival from the islands”.
-Up to this point few players from the Pacific Islands had played in Auckland though Dave Solomon who had been at Richmond for 2 seasons had been born in Fiji, while his team mate George Mitchell had also been born in the Pacific.
-George's brother Alf Mitchell had also played for Richmond from 1933 to 1936 and had been born in Tonga to an English father and Samoan mother.
+W. Caples of Mount Albert being tackled while defending his try line.
+The North Shore player behind the tackle is Tom Field, Horace Hunt is behind the tackle to the right, with Jock Rutherford making the tackle, and Bruce Graham is behind the play to the left.